 - 16:9 like "3:2 showing off".
 Could be interesting for dual-presentations: 2 x 9:8

 The reason for the TV screen to be wide is this: TV viewing has challenges converse to image viewing.
 The wide screen forces the human eye to move actively around on the screen to catch different objects.
 The scene is by being wide divided into multiple spots of interest.
 That involves the viewer into the scene and suggests adventure.

 However the photograph as a piece of art pleases the eye in its entirety and is not distracting wide-screen.
 (As always in art there are also special cases with adverse concepts.)

 That means 3:2 is not really made for photography.
 (Difficult to claim this since 3:2 has been standard in analog photography for decades. – And indeed already then the aspect ratio was technic-inspired – by "film", with the intention to look "modern".)

 I still think 3:2 is the best compromise.
-To get a pleasing photograph (like 5:4 – or more square if portrait is your favorite) you have to crop or to stitch in post-processing anyway, regardless you shoot in 3:2 or 4:3.
+To get a pleasing photograph (like 9:7 – or 5:4 for portrait) you have to crop or to stitch in post-processing anyway, regardless you shoot in 3:2 or 4:3.

 Plus: a 3:2 camera is best for video.

 The need to stitch in post-processing forces the photographer to disable any automatic features like exposure, focusing, white balance etc. I think that's also not bad for being in photography.

 And 3:2 makes more use of the outmost parts of the visual field of the lens (disk) than 5:4 would do (left image).

 The gap looks small (image 1) but a shift of 20% (image 2) is needed for the second shot to stitch 5:4 out of 3:2.